-uizhou is one of the poorest provinces in China, a land that embraces ethnic people who once fled the change of Dynastic rule.

-Over the last few thousand years it has become a sanctuary for people who had nowhere else to go.
+Guizhou is one of the poorest provinces in China, a land that embraces ethnic people who once fled the change of Dynastic rule.
+Over the last few thousand years it has become a sanctuary for people who had no where else to go.
 Guizhou province and neighbouring Yunnan have the highest number of ethnic minorities anywhere in China.

-Travelling by road across a 700km stretch of Eastern Guizhou, you can encounter a dozen ethnic groups without leaving the highway.
-Departing from the capital of Guiyang and the Han villages around it, you head towards the Shui, Dong, Geijia, Miao, Mini-Skirt Miao, Hong Yao and Zhuang.
+Travelling by road across a 700km stretch of Eastern Guizhou you can encounter a dozen ethnic groups without leaving the highway.
+Departing from the capital of Guiyang and the Han villages around it you head towards the Shui, Dong, Geijia, Miao, Mini-Skirt Miao, Hong Yao and Zhuang.

-There's a reason the dispossessed peoples of China fled to Guizhou - because nobody else wanted to live there.
+There's a reason the dispossessed peoples of China fled to Guizhou, because nobody else wanted to live there.
 Eastern Guizhou is especially difficult terrain, a network of steep mountains and low rain.
 Mudslides are a seasonal event that washes roads into the rivers and frequently isolates villages.

-Rice is the lifeblood for these people, grown on precipitously steep terraces.
-It's amazing that they grow rice here at all, but indeed they excel at it.
-Rice provides more than food as the excess is used to make "Bai Jiu", the local version of rice wine
+Rice is the life blood for these people, grown on precipitously steep terraces.
+It's amazing that they grow rice at all here, but indeed they excel at it.
+Rice provides more than food as the excess is used to make "Bai Jiu", the local version of rice wine.

 Once a year that excess is taken to the extreme during the May Week celebrations.
-Entire villages drink a month's worth of Bai Jiu in a single day in celebrations that welcome the arrival of summer.
+Entire villages drink a months worth of Bai Jiu in a single day in celebrations that welcome the arrival of summer.
 The tradition is centred on giving rather than receiving, with generous servings of freshly killed pork served along giant tables in addition to the alcoholic offerings.

 Sweet old ladies wander the streets with a kettle in one hand and a bowl in the other.
-They're not serving tea; the kettle is brimming with Bai Jiu and they pour some into the bowl and tip it down your mouth.
-When presented with an offering, you have a split second to decide if you will drink it, or wear it.
-Naturally, I pride myself on being a gracious guest.
+They're not serving tea, the kettle is brimming with Bai Jiu and they pour some into the bowl and tip in down your mouth.
+When presented with an offering you have a split second to decide if you will drink it or wear it.
+Naturally I pride myself on being a gracious guest.

-I entered one town of Miao people, and at first could not find a soul; the town was empty as I walked the cobbled lanes.
-As I moved deeper into the town, I could hear a noise in the distance like a rumble of voices.
-When I reached the town
+I entered one town of Miao people and at first could not find a soul, the town was empty as I walked the cobbled lanes.
+As I moved deeper into the town I could hear a noise in the distance like a rumble of voices.
+When I reached the town square it looked as though every resident of the village was in attendance, stumbling in circles or sitting around with red faces and huge smiles.